-- The motorcycle is stationary. - Function KTM MY RIDE (optional) activated. - Function Bluetooth (optional) activated. - The Bluetooth® function should also be activated in the device to be paired. - Press the SET button when the menu is closed. - Press the UP or DOWN button until KTM MY RIDE is marked.
-Press the SET button to open the menu. - Press the UP or DOWN button until Pairing is marked.
-Press the SET button to open the menu. - Press the UP or DOWN button until Headset is marked.
-Press the SET button to open the menu. - Press the UP or DOWN button until Pairing is marked.
-Press the SET button to open the menu. - The combination instrument starts searching for a suitable headset.
-If the search was successful, the name of the headset is displayed in the Pairing menu.
-Press the SET button to select the device.
-Press the SET button again to confirm the Confirm menu item.
-The pairing of the headset with the combination instrument has been successfully completed.
+- The motorcycle is stationary. - Function KTM MY RIDE (optional) activated. - Function Bluetooth (optional) activated. - The Bluetooth® function should also be activated in the device to be paired. - Press the SET button when the menu is closed. - Press the UP or DOWN button until KTM MY RIDE is highlighted.
+Press the SET button to open the menu. - Press the UP or DOWN button until Pairing is highlighted.
+Press the SET button to open the menu. - Press the UP or DOWN button until Headset is highlighted.
+Press the SET button to open the menu. - Press the UP or DOWN button until Pairing is highlighted.
+Press the SET button to open the menu.